- What is the 10 year rule on long residence?

 What kind of status does the 20 year rule lead to?

 If the application is successful, an individual will be granted limited leave to remain for a period of 30 months.
 It will usually have a condition of “no recourse to public funds” attached to it.
+Public funds are only accessible if the applicant is destitute or at risk of imminent destitution, or there are reasons relating to welfare of a relevant child which justify lifting the conditions.

 A person will then be eligible to apply for indefinite leave to remain once they have accumulated a period of 120 months (i.e. 10 years) lawful residence.
 So, under the 20 year rule, it will be 30 years from entry to the UK before the person is eligible to apply for settlement.